joseriosneto/qupzilla-vimplugin/README.md

 # Vim Plugin for QupZilla
 How awesome is [Vimium](https://github.com/philc/vimium)?
 This plugin try to port its functionalities to [QupZilla](https://github.com/QupZilla/qupzilla).

+#### NOTE:
+The plugin is currently working with qtwebengine 5.8 but not with 5.9.
+For more details check [QupZilla's issue#2369](https://github.com/QupZilla/qupzilla/issues/2369).

 # Compiling

 The easiest way as the other [plugins](https://github.com/QupZilla/qupzilla-plugins) is to copy the plugin directory to QupZilla's source tree (ie, in qupzilla/src/plugins) and compile the browser.